By Christoff Prinsloo & Maretha Prinsloo on December 13, 2019

 High IPC cases show a greater preference for the cognitive styles Learning, Logical, Integrative and Holistic.
-Less conclusive results were found in the cases of the Analytical, Reflective, Memory, Intuitive and to some extent, the Structured, styles.
+Less conclusive results were found in the cases of the Analytical, Reflective, Memory, Intuitive and Structured styles.

-Low IPC cases show a greater preference for the cognitive styles: Metaphoric, Explorative, Reactive/Impulsive, Trial-and-error/Random.
+Low IPC cases show a greater preference for the cognitive styles: Metaphoric, Explorative, Reactive/Impulsive, Trail-and-error/Random.

 What can we conclude?

 Styles that largely reflect the use of less inclusive processing skills, were associated with lower levels of processing competence.
 For example, by comparing the Explorative and Analytical style preferences, it seems that the Analytical style is associated with greater complexity and altitude than Explorative style and therefore of a more inclusive nature within the proposed holonic structure of the model.